-Role of the Role of the Role of the Compensation Committee CEO Compensation Consultant Discharges the responsibilities of our Board relating to the compensation of our executive officers, including our NEOs.
-Periodically reviews and makes recommendations to our Board regarding the compensation of the non-employee members of our Board.
-Oversees our compensation and benefits policies generally.
-Oversees and evaluates the compensation plans, policies, and practices applicable to our executive officers.
-Reviews and approves the performance criteria and targets for our short-term and long-term incentive compensation programs.
-Administers our equity compensation plans.
-Evaluates the performance of our CEO for the fiscal year and determines our CEO's compensation in light of our goals and objectives for that year.
-Considers our CEO's recommendations in determining the compensation of our other executive officers.
-Attends the meetings of the Compensation Committee to review and discuss the corporate and individual goals and objectives that he regards as important to our overall success and other related matters.
-Assesses the performance of, and our goals and objectives for, our other executive officers, including our other NEOs.
-Makes recommendations for each element of the compensation for our NEOs based on our CEO's evaluation of their performance.
-Conducted an analysis of the compensation practices of the companies in the compensation peer group and determined our compensation positioning relative to the compensation peer group.
-Developed market-based guidelines for the structure of our fiscal 2020 executive compensation program and reviewed the overall compensation packages of our executive officers.
-Conducted a review of the overall compensation program for our Board.
-Reviewed market practices in performance share plan design.
-Provided the Compensation Committee with information regarding executive compensation trends.
-Answered questions the Compensation Committee posed regarding compensation issues.
+Role of the Compensation Committee

+- Discharges the responsibilities of our Board relating to the compensation of our executive officers, including our NEOs. - Periodically reviews and makes recommendations to our Board regarding the compensation of the non-employee members of our Board. - Oversees our compensation and benefits policies generally. - Oversees and evaluates the compensation plans, policies, and practices applicable to our executive officers - Reviews and approves the performance criteria and targets for our short-term and long-term incentive compensation programs. - · Administers our equity compensation plans. - Evaluates the performance of our CEO for the fiscal year and determines our CEO's compensation in light of our goals and objectives for that year. - Considers our CEO's recommendations in determining the compensation of our other executive officers.

+Role of the CEO

+- Attends the meetings of the Compensation Committee to review and discuss the corporate and individual goals and objectives that he regards as important to our overall success and other related matters. - Assesses the performance of, and our goals and objectives for, our other executive officers, including our other NEOs. - Makes recommendations for each element of the compensation for our NEOs based on our CEO's evaluation of their performance.